Kings of Macedonia

 dramatically changed the demographic composition and sowed the seeds to the present

-conflict between Greece and Macedonia over the question of which people are the
+conflict between Greece and North Macedonia over the question of which people are the

 rightful heir to the old Macedonian kingdom.

-About the foundation of the kingdom are there conflicting reports in the sources.
+Concerning the foundation of the kingdom there are conflicting reports in the sources.

 Herodotus claimed that it was Perdikkas I who created the kingdom while Theopompos